rguarascia/thinkmac-t470/README.md

 * **\/C\/K\/O** - /CLOVER/kexts/Other (location of modified/user installed kexts used for installation/setup)

 ### Note on EFI and kexts location
-For the purpose of this install, I keep my kexts stored on the flash drive's EFI partition under /C/K/O. Once you have a system that boots, copy the kexts to /L/E on the local drive and install Clover on the EFI partition of that drive.
-I would _**highly**_ recommend keeping the flash drive as a backup in the event that you're unable to boot from the local drive.
+For the purpose of this install, I keep my kexts stored on the flash drive's EFI partition under /C/K/O. Once you have a system that boots, copy the EFI folder from the flash drive to the local EFI partition (you can use Clover Configurator to mount it).
+Some recommend installing kexts locally to /L/E but I haven't seen any issues with storing them on the EFI partition.
+I would _**highly**_ recommend keeping the flash drive as a backup in the event that you're unable to boot from the local drive due to an update or your own experimenting.

-As indicated by RehabMan [here](https://www.tonymacx86.com/threads/what-is-different-between-system-library-extensions-library-extensions.183139/post-1655165):
-  > There are a lot of kexts that don't work properly when injected (I see an example *every day*).
-Best to install all kexts to /L/E where they can be properly placed in kernel cache.

 ***